-One day back in 2001, Steve Ek, the current CEO of Arthrosurface®, was walking through the machine shop of his former employer, Primo Medical Group, when a metal eye-shield caught his attention.
+One day back in 2001, Steve Ek was walking through the machine shop of his former employer, Primo Medical Group, when a metal eye-shield caught his attention.
 (Eye-shields are used in laser eye surgery to protect the eye from the laser).
 He noticed how these shields were created with different curvatures to precisely fit the different eye shape of each patient.
-This prompted Steve to meet with Steve Tallarida, President of Primo Medical Group and current Chairman of the Board at Arthrosurface®, to discuss how this concept of custom fit eye-shields could be applied to treating defects on the surface of the knee (i.e. partial knee replacement surgery).
+This prompted Steve to meet with Steve Tallarida, President of Primo Medical Group, to discuss how this concept of custom fit eye-shields could be applied to treating defects on the surface of the knee (i.e. partial knee replacement surgery).

 To explore the concept further, Steve Ek along with some engineers at Primo Medical Group took a series of measurements of the molded eye pieces in two planes: top to bottom and side to side.
 They discovered they could plug those measurements into a manufacturing machine and it would cut the correctly shaped eye piece every time.